Welcome to the Hughenden Branch!

 Hughenden Branch of ICPA was formed over 30 years ago and some of the founding members are still members today.

 In 1999, Hughenden hosted the Queensland State Conference, which was a huge success for the Branch, and even today people still talk about their time at Hughenden.
-Although not a hugely active branch, it was amazing how many members devoted their time to the conference to make it the success that it was.
+A small and dedicated committee full of members devoted their time to make the conference incredibly memorable!

 Flinders Shire: 2,211